Design Working Group

 The DWG is undertaking this in two stages:

-This stage is now complete and involved the DWG’s development and asessment of a set of ‘skeleton’ (high-level) TOMs.
+This stage is complete.
+It involved the DWG’s development and asessment of a set of ‘skeleton’ (high-level) TOMs.
 The output was a report to Ofgem on 4 April 2018, setting out the five skeleton TOMs to be taken forward for industry consultation.
 The consultation was issued on 30 April 2018 and closed on 29 May 2018.
 Click here to read the collated consultation responses.

-You can view the DWG’s latest Forward Work Plan under ‘Related Content’ on the right-hand side of this page.
+You can view the DWG’s latest Gantt chart plan, and its more detailed Forward Work Plan, under ‘Related Content’ on the right-hand side of this page.

 ELEXON chairs the DWG and Ofgem appoints its members.
 Ofgem is not a member but attends as an observor and provides strategic input where necessary.

-In Stage 2, the DWG has formed sub-workgroups supplemented with experts in more detailed areas.
-These will aid in the development of designs for specific topics.
+In Stage 2, to help it develop the service requirements, the DWG also formed sub-workgroups supplemented with experts in more detailed areas.

 You can find the DWG’s and workgroups’ Terms of Reference and membership under ‘Related Content’.